 Posted in Look at what I found on the Internet

-Tagged with Aaron Swartz, ABC Conjecture, academia, America, Brazil, Brezhnev, Britain, California, capitalism, cars, class struggle, community, Cooper Union, dams, don't say socialism, Elizabeth Warren, endowments, flying cars, genocide, Guatemala, guns, How the University Works, indigenous peoples, Information wants to be free, infrastructure, JSTOR, Julian Assange, kids, math, Mayans, military-industrial complex, MOOCs, Native Americans, neoliberalism, North Carolina, nuclearity, politics, proofs, six seasons and a movie, Soviet Union, surveillance society, terrorism, Tesla, the courts, the law, universal basic income, war on terror, Wikileaks, Won't somebody think of the children?
+Tagged with Aaron Swartz, ABC Conjecture, academia, America, Brazil, Brezhnev, Britain, California, capitalism, cars, class struggle, community, Cooper Union, dams, don't say socialism, Elizabeth Warren, endowments, flying cars, genocide, Guatemala, guns, How the University Works, indigenous peoples, Information wants to be free, infrastructure, JSTOR, Julian Assange, kids, math, Mayans, military-industrial complex, MOOCs, Native American issues, neoliberalism, North Carolina, nuclearity, politics, proofs, six seasons and a movie, Soviet Union, surveillance society, terrorism, Tesla, the courts, the law, universal basic income, war on terror, Wikileaks, Won't somebody think of the children?